gilbus/genuprimer/MANUAL.md

                         Append any custom options for primer3 in a valid format for primer3-py.
 Options provided this way take precedence over values from configfile.
-  -p prefix, --primerfiles prefix
-                        Prefix for the files where the primer pairs will be written to, if new ones are generated, or location of existing ones (see --keep-primer) with suffixes
-                        '_left.fas' and '_right.fas'. (default: genuprimer)
   -v, --verbose         Be verbose by showing INFO messages.
   -d, --debug           Print lots of DEBUG messages.
   --show-bowtie         Set this option to show the original results of